 Lost Characters is a Close and Remote commission for Sefton Borough Council.
 We are developing a new exhibition based on the council’s extensive archive.
 The archive includes photographs, objects and sound files.
 The new work will be produced in early 2015 for exhibition in the Spring.

 Zone is a new commission for FACT (Liverpool) supported by Mersey Forest.
 The work will develop upon the film Stalker (1979) by Andrei Tarkovsky, leading to a series of journeys into ‘the Zone’ located at Bidston Moss in the Wirral.
 This is a Close and Remote project with Sophie Mellor.

 Over ten years I worked with PVA MediaLab in Bridport devising labs and artist professional development.
-More recently, I have developed and refined specific media labs for Metal and mac – in these cases focussing on particular areas of practice such as projection, sound, open source electronics, locative media and indeterminacy.
+More recently, I have developed and refined specific media labs for Metal and mac – in these cases focussing on particular areas of practice such as projection, sound, open source electronics, locative media, live cinema and indeterminacy.
 The process is high impact, peer-to-peer in form, designed to facilitate changes in artistic practice.

 “For me finding time to focus on my personal practice, among the work of the company I run, or facilitating work of other artists is really difficult.
 The lab afforded me time to think, focus and talk about my work.
 This was wonderful, I started a new piece of work, and have a plan for other pieces.It felt like a guilty luxury…” (artist participant).

 I have established a consultancy practice focussed on artist professional development, organisational development and direct programming.
 A particular skill that I bring to this work is ‘visual’ business planning, working with clients to design legible structures, missions and programmes.

 As an established practitioner I am able to work with clients on delivery connected to initial consulting.
 Consequently, I often work alongside staff to develop new projects.
 I have particular experience of digital media, software design and digital publishing (apps).